What is Transient Occupancy Tax (TOT)?

 Transient Occupancy Tax (TOT) is a rental tax collected by owners/management companies from guests for short-term rentals up to 30 days.
 It is not a tax on the business operator.
 Property owners/management companies must collect the tax from the guest on behalf of the County per Revenue Taxation Code 7280 and Placer County Code, Article 4.16.
 Download the Uniform Transient Occupancy Tax Code booklet (PDF) for more information.

 TOT helps fund projects that benefit the County as a whole.
 These include public parks, infrastructure improvements, and historical and environmental preservation.
 It is an added source of non-property tax revenue to Placer County.

 Any property owner or management company renting units in Placer County for 30 days or less.
 Rentals consisting of 30 or more consecutive days are considered long-term rentals and are not subject to TOT.

 - Tourist Home or House

-TOT also applies to rentals from all internet based rental services like Airbnb, Homeaway, and Vacation Rental By Owner (VRBO) in the unincorporated areas of Placer County.
+TOT also applies to rentals from all internet-based rental services like Airbnb, Homeaway, and Vacation Rental By Owner (VRBO) in the unincorporated areas of Placer County.

-Exemption to TOT
+Exemptions to TOT

 If the renter is a federal or state officer or employee on official business, they can apply for exemption to TOT by completing and filing the exemption application (PDF) at the time the occupancy is agreed to, prior to taking occupancy of the rental.
 A contractor for the government agency cannot apply for exemption.